-Narrative/Reflective/Descriptive
+Reflective/Descriptive/Narrative/Discursive

-- If narrative, the essay must have a strong story line and an interesting ending. - If reflective, the essay should convey the emotional reactions and feelings the candidate experiences/experienced. - If descriptive, the candidate should create a picture in words using as many senses as possible to make the description clear. - NOTE: A candidate may write an essay which contains elements of more than one type of essay.
+- If reflective the essay should convey the emotional reactions and feelings the candidate experiences/experienced. - If descriptive, the writer should create a picture in words using as many senses as possible to make the description clear. - If narrative, the essay must have a strong storyline and an interesting ending. - If discursive, the arguments for and against must be well-balanced and clearly analysed in the essay.
+The candidate must come to a particular conclusion at the end of the essay which should include recommendations.

+NOTE: A candidate may write an essay which contains elements of more than one type of essay/any other essay type.